Get

 Consider famous figures that have impacted your life or your favorite childhood actor or actress.
 If you love reading, consider your favorite authors, or if you love music, consider your favorite songwriters and musicians.

 Favorite TV show characters have also become popular choices for names.
 If you love gardening, consider a name like “Daisy,” or if you enjoy baking, you could choose a name like “Cookie” or “Muffin.”
-If you enjoy learning new languages, you can use a name in French or Latin.
+If you like learning new languages, you can use a name in French or Latin.
 The possibilities are almost endless!

 Cat Name Ideas